d2foundry/hot-metal/docs/features/search.md

 Entering text in the form of a `keyword:value` pair will work the same as selecting from the base filter/autocomplete flow.
 Same keywords, same values (and we'll still show you the available options).
 Any text you enter that's not paired in this syntax is treated as a search for the weapon's name.

-If your query requires text with spaces in it, you can either escape it with double quotes, `weapon:"auto rifle"`, or you leave out the spaces, `weapon:autorifle`, which will work just the same.
-In fact, since we use the same fuzzy search in our queries as we do with weapon names, you can just leave it at `weapon:auto`, or some slightly misspelled version.
+If your query requires text with spaces in it, you can either escape it with double quotes, `weapon:"auto rifle"`, or you leave out the spaces, `weapon:autorifle`, which will work the same.
+In fact, since we use the same fuzzy search in our queries as we do with weapon names, you can leave it at `weapon:auto`, or some slightly misspelled version.

 ### Logical Operators

 White space works as a logical **AND** operator for multiple key/value pairs, in the same way as selecting multiple filters does.
 However you can also use a comma-separated list of values.
-For example, `trait:demolitionist,adrenalinejunkie` or even just `trait:demo,junkie`.
+For example, `trait:demolitionist,adrenalinejunkie` or `trait:demo,junkie`.

 A single pipe `|` works as a logical **OR** operator.
 Examples include:
 - `rpm:390|450 weapon:pulserifle` to get Pulse Rifles across both of those subfamilies